A Unique Perspective

-The wedding ceremony took place in Vancouver, Washington, in a music studio the groom is affiliated with.
+The wedding ceremony took place in Vancouver, Washington, in a music studio of the groom uses to produce music and ghost write songs.
 I stayed in Portland, which was a short 20 minute drive to the ceremony, but the reception was in Mount Hood, Oregon which is out in the mountains and about 1.5 hours from Portland.
 So though amazingly beautiful, it posed some logistical challenges as well.
 But on the good side, I got to see other parts of Oregon that I never would have if not for the way things were set up.

 This couple relied a lot on family and friends to help them plan their wedding, which is always nice to have, but I think having a wedding planner would have helped smooth out some of logistical issues.
 As with any type of destination wedding, it is good to have one central location that everyone can stay at, so that everything runs smoothly on the day of the wedding.
 For this wedding, lodging was on our own.
 There wasn’t a designated hotel for all the guests, or even hotel suggestions.
 Without really understanding the lay of the land, I chose to stay in Portland.